Last updated on November 29th, 2022

 What is smart heating?

-Smart heating is the general term that refers to a heating system that you can control remotely, usually using a mobile app.
-By using a smart thermostat connected to the Internet you have access to your home’s heating system from your smartphone.
+Smart heating is a general term that refers to a heating system you can control remotely – normally using a mobile app.

-With smart heating, you can control your heating system while you’re out and about, or from the comfort of your sofa.
-Thanks to smart technology you can also see trends in your heating behaviour, and see how much you’re spending on energy as you go.
+Thanks to smart technology, you can also see trends in your heating behaviour and see how much you’re spending on energy as you go.

 Smart thermostats vs smart meters